hashicorp/terraform-provider-azurestack/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `health_probe_id` - (Optional) The ID of a Load Balancer Probe which should be used to determine the health of an instance.
 This is Required and can only be specified when `upgrade_mode` is set to `Automatic` or `Rolling`.

+* `identity` - (Optional) An `identity` block as defined below.

+* `license_type` - (Optional) Specifies the type of on-premise license (also known as [Azure Hybrid Use Benefit](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing)) which should be used for this Virtual Machine Scale Set.
+Possible values are `None`, `Windows_Client` and `Windows_Server`.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in this Scale Set, in US Dollars; which must be greater than the current spot price.
 If this bid price falls below the current spot price the Virtual Machines in the Scale Set will be evicted using the `eviction_policy`.
-Defaults to `-1`, which means that each Virtual Machine in this Scale Set should not be evicted for price reasons.
+Defaults to `-1`, which means that each Virtual Machine in the Scale Set should not be evicted for price reasons.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.